-Installation shall comply with latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, building and fire code requirements.
+Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, fire, and building code requirements.
 Buried pipe shall be installed in accordance with ASTM F 1668 and ASTM D 2774.
-Solvent weld joints shall be made using CPVC cement conforming to ASTM F 493.
-Yellow one-step cement may be used without primer.
-If a primer is required by applicable plumbing or building codes, then a primer conforming to ASTM F 656 should be used.
-The system shall be protected from chemical agents, fire stopping materials, thread sealant, plasticized vinyl products or other aggressive chemical agents not compatible with CPVC compounds.
-System shall be hydrostatically tested after installation.
-WARNING!
+Solvent cement joints shall be made using CPVC cement conforming to ASTM F 493.
+If a primer is required by local plumbing or building codes, then a primer conforming to ASTM F 656 should be used.
+The system shall be protected from chemical agents, fire-stopping materials, thread sealant, plasticized-vinyl products or other aggressive chemical agents not compatible with CPVC compounds.
+The system shall be hydrostatically tested after installation WARNING!
 Never test with or transport/store compressed air or gas in CPVC pipe or fittings.
+Doing so can result in explosive failures and cause severe injury or death.